+- 70. These housing sites total approximately 960 homes.
+This equates to about 8% of Rotherham's overall requirements. - 71.
 These allocations in the Local Plan are not the only source of new housing building in Dinnington over the Plan period.
 There will be two other sources, which will be in addition to these.
-The first is housing sites that were granted planning permission prior to April 2013 and where construction has not yet begun or is underway.
+The first is housing sites that were granted planning permission prior to April 2013 and where construction has not yet begun or is underway. - 72.
 The second is Windfall sites.
-The National Planning Policy Framework describes 'Windfall Sites as "Sites which have not been specifically identified in the development Plan.4" In the past, such 'windfall' sites have made a significant contribution to Dinnington's housing numbers.
+The National Planning Policy Framework describes windfall Sites as 'Sites not specifically identified in the development Plan'.
+In the past, such 'windfall' sites have made a significant contribution to Dinnington's housing numbers.
 The development of 12 homes following the conversion of the Lorden's Hill Hotel is just one recent good example.
 A trend which is expected to continue.
-Though these sites are not identified, the relatively high land values in https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/779764/NPPF\Feb\2019\web.pdf the Parish coupled with the level of vacant and inappropriately located land and buildings, mean that windfall sites have the potential to provide a modest source of housing and other forms of development.
+Though these sites are not identified, the relatively high land values in the Parish coupled with the level of vacant and inappropriately located land and buildings, mean that windfall sites have the potential to provide a modest source of housing and other forms of development. - 73.
 In practice, therefore, the level of house building in Dinnington that will take place over the Plan period is likely to be far greater than the 960 indicated in the Local Plan.
 Indeed, the Town Council did unsuccessfully argue through the Local Plan process that a specific local allowance for such windfall developments should be made as part of the overall housing target set for the Dinnington, Anston and Laughton Common area.